-Use of schools as polling stations.
+Use of schools as polling station

-- 116. (1) A returning officer may use, free of charge, as a polling station any school or any portion of a school in receipt of a grant, or in respect of which a grant is made out of moneys provided by Parliament. - (2) A returning officer shall make good any damage done to, and defray any expenses incurred by the persons having control over, any such school or portion thereof as aforesaid by reason of its being used as a polling station.
+- 117. (1) A returning officer may use, free of charge, as a polling station any school or any portion of a school in receipt of a grant, or in respect of which a grant is made out of moneys provided by Parliament. - (2) A returning officer shall make a good any damage done to, and defray any expense incurred by the person having control over, any such school or portion thereof as aforesaid by reason of its being used as a polling station.

-Secretary

-of a

-recognized

-political

-party or

-group

-leader

-to act

-as his own

-agent or

-assist his

-agent.

-117. The secretary of a recognized political party which has nominated candidates for election at any election under this Act or its authorized agent, or a group leader may himself do any act or thing which a polling agent or counting agent or other agent of such political party or independent group, if appointed, would have been required or authorized to do, or may assist such agent in doing any such act or thing, but before acting under this section the secretary of the recognized political party or its authorized agent or a group leader shall make a declaration under section 76, required to be made by such agent.
+Secretary of a recognized political party or group leader may act as his own agent or assist bis agent.
+118. The Secretary of a recognized political party which has nominated candidates for election at any election under this Act or its authorized agent, or a group leader may himself do any act or thing which a polling agent or counting agent or other agent of such political party or independent group, if appointed, would have been required or authorized to do, or may assist such agent in doing any such act or thing, but before acting under this section the secretary of the recognized political party or its authorized agent or a group leader shall make a declaration under section 77, required to be made by such agent.

-118. Where and act or thing is required or authorized to be done in the presence of the agent or agents of a recognized political party or independent group at an election under this Act, the non-attendance of any agent or agents of such party or group at the time and place appointed for the purpose shall not, if that act or thing is otherwise duly done invalidate the act or thing done.
+Non-attendance of the agents of recognized political party or independent group.
+119. Where any act or thing is required or authorized to be done in the presence of the agent or agents of a recognized political party or independent group at an election under this Act, the non-attendance of any agent or agents of such party or group at the time and place appointed for the purpose shall not, if that act or thing is otherwise duly done, invalidate the act or thing done.